MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Delete_LPChild_to_LP_Pallet_From_WR.md

 ```
 {
   "Error": {
-    "Code": "Not inserted",
+    "Code": "Not deleted",
-    "Message": "There is already a line previously created in the LP Pallet with the same number"
+    "Message": "The License Plate you are trying to remove does not exist in the document."
   }
 }